yoiwa/make-password/password_generator/doc/corpus_format.md

 The corpus in this format is marked by the first line `#format packed`, ending with LF.

-Its format is binary-encoded (random-accessed with binary offsets) and subject to change in future: it should not be edited by text editors, and should only be generated using routines in `password_generator/corpus_convert.py` script.
+It is binary-encoded (random-accessed with binary offsets) and subject to change in future: it should not be edited by text editors.
+The hinted format below can be used as a source for corpus in this format.

+Current format internals are described in `corpus_format_packed_v3.md`.

-## Hinted format
+## Source-only format for corpus

-_This format is obsolete: `password_generator/corpus_convert.py`
-will convert this format to the packed format above._
+The support program `password_generator/corpus_convert.py` will accept data in some other formats and convert it to the packed format above.

+### Hinted data

 The file is a text file in UTF-8 encoding with LF line terminators.

-Corpus in the hinted format starts with a marker line `#format hinted`, ending with LF.
+Hinted data file starts with a marker line `#format hinted`, ending with LF.

 After the marker line, source and copyright information should be written directly after the above marker line, with each line starting